akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 #### Situation
 `TLDR: How strong are us/them?`

-Two tabs containing the same options for Enemies and Friendlies
+Two sides containing the same options for Enemies and Friendlies

 **Combat proficiency**: How well trained are the troops?
 (None & Very low are the same)

 **Anti-aircraft strength**: How strong is the anti-aircraft defenses?
 (Higher values have more and longer range anti air systems,  config: Database\AirDefense.ini)

 **Combat Air Patrols**: How many dedicated air superiority aircraft will be sent? (config: Database\CAP.ini)

+#### Combined Arms
+`TLDR: Combined arms player slot setup?`

+Two sides containing the same options for Blue and Red

+**Commanders**: Slots that can do anything a JTAC slot can do plus map orders

+**JTACS**: Slots that can can drive individual units and perform JTAC actions

 #### Options
 `TLDR: What else?`